ozziest/perfect-presentation/readme.md

 # Perfect Presentation

-This project has got the steps which you need to make perfect presentation.
-If you support the project, we can make better presentation.
-Just read the documentation, apply all steps in your presentation and give feedback.
+This project contains all steps which you need to make a perfect presentation.
+You creating a wonderful presentation is our role and our priority.

-## Documentation
+## Languages

 - [English](english/readme.md)
 - [Türkçe](turkish/readme.md)